Citation, DOI & article data

 It is usually initially seen by dermatologists with patients presenting with skin lesions.
-Patients often have a history of several years of eczematous or dermatitic skin lesions before the diagnosis is finally established.
-The skin lesions then progress from the patch stage to the plaque stage, and later to cutaneous tumours.
+Patients often have a history of several years of eczematous or dermatitis skin lesions before the diagnosis is finally established.
+The skin lesions then progress from the patch stage to the plaque stage, and later to cutaneous tumors.

 Mycosis fungoides is initially an indolent lymphoma but in its later stages can cause peripheral lymphadenopathy and can finally progress to widespread extracutaneous visceral/internal organ involvement.

 Examples of extracutaneous involvement include 2,7,8: